TurboTax HelpTurboTax HelpIntuit

 7. When all rental items have been completed, select Done With Rental Income.

-11. At the Foreign Tax Credits screen, enter the name of the foreign country, then enter your amounts for Foreign real property income.
+11. At Foreign Tax Credits screen, enter the name of the foreign country, then enter your amounts for Foreign real property income.
 Then enter your amounts for Deductions from foreign real property income (if applicable), and Foreign tax paid on real property income, then continue.

-12. On the Foreign Taxes Summary screen, select Continue.
+12. At Foreign Taxes Summary, select Continue.

 13. You’ve now entered your foreign rental income and claimed any applicable foreign tax credits.